umbraco/UmbracoDocs/12/umbraco-vendr/core/README.md

 ### Getting Help

-If you require assistance, or if you are unable to find the answers you're looking for, you can use our support channels to seek assistance.
+If you require assistance you can use our support channels to seek assistance.